-- 10. Plaintiff Jane Moe is a Ph.D. level, licensed clinical child psychologist with over 20 years of experience who maintains a practice in Jefferson County, Alabama.
-Dr. Moe works in a hospital setting within the University of Alabama at Birmingham ("UAB") system where she regularly provides mental health care to children and adolescents, including transgender youth.
-Dr. Moe also resides in Jefferson County, Alabama.
-Because of concerns about potential criminal liability, as well as the privacy and safety of her patients, Dr. Moe seeks to proceed in this case under a pseudonym.
-See Motion to Proceed Pseudonymously, filed concurrently herewith. - 11.
+- 10. Plaintiff Heather Austin is a Ph.D. level, licensed clinical child psychologist with over 20 years of experience who maintains a practice in Jefferson County, Alabama.
+Dr. Austin works in a hospital setting within the University of Alabama at Birmingham ("UAB") system where she regularly provides mental health care to children and adolescents, including transgender youth.
+Dr. Austin also resides in Jefferson County, Alabama. - 11.
 Plaintiff Rachel Koe, M.D., is a board-certified pediatrician with over 10 years of experience.
 Dr. Koe is a pediatrician in southeast Alabama where she regularly treats children and adolescents.
 She also refers transgender patients and their parents to healthcare providers who specialize in working with transgender patients, including to the Children's Hospital of Alabama and medical staff at UAB Hospital, which are both located in Jefferson County, Alabama.
 Dr. Koe resides and works in the 12th Judicial Circuit of Alabama.
-Because of concerns about potential criminal liability, as well as the privacy and safety of her patients, Dr. Koe seeks to proceed in this case under a pseudonym.
-See Motion to Proceed Pseudonymously, filed concurrently herewith.
+Because of concerns about potential criminal liability, as well as the privacy and safety of her patients, Dr. Koe is proceeding pseudonymously.
+See Doc.
+83.